neilm-fourjs/loginDemo/README.md

 A simple login style demo using encrypted passwords and an encrypted xml config file

+With Genero 3.00 the passwords are hashed using SHA256

+With Genero 3.10 the passwords are hashed using BCRYPT ( Blowfish )

 ## Structure of folders
 * src: Genero source code
 * src/forms: Genero screen forms